vmpfc1/node-line-counter/README.md

 A simple command line tool to count the number of lines of code in a given directory. node-line-counter searches recursively and is provided with file types and pathways to use as inclusion/exclusion criteria.

 ## installation
-Install node-line-conter globally with the following command:
+Install node-line-counter globally with the following command:
 ```
 npm i node-line-counter -g
 ```

 ## usage
 ```
-node node-line [configuration]
+node-line-counter [configuration]
 ```
-Configuration is .json file formatted like below:
+Configuration is a .json file formatted like below, which is the defult:
 ```
 {
   "folders": [
     "!**/node_modules",
-    "!file-runtime/runtime",
+    "!**/_build",
+    "!**/_test",
+    "!**/_doc",
+    "!**/verify",
+    "!gourmet-builder/lib",
+    "!gourmet-server/lib",
+    "!gourmet-runtime/runtime",
+    "!benchmark",
     "!spec-sketch"
   ],
   "files": [